himavarshini/learning/cpp/README.md

 ## Intro

 This is a work-in-progress reference manual that detail on the C, C++ and the parts of secure coding in C. This is basically what i learnt over the time.
+This is written in short and simple English and not to confuse the end reader.

 Instructions to start the manual: